Leading influence on rise of animal rights movement

 Along the way, Spira learned that more than 100 years of antivivisectionism had never stopped a cruel experiment.
 He changed that with the 1976-1977 campaign that persuaded the American Museum of Natural history to end 18 years of sex experiments on maimed and disfigured cats.
 This was the beginning of the animal rights movement as we now know it.

 Spira died in his sleep on September 12, 1998, at age 71.
-Spira may have been the only major figure in the animal rights movement who personally knew and worked with Martin Luther King Jr., and also with Cesar Chavez, the founder of United Farm Workers, who was also longtime vegetarian.
+Spira may have been the only major figure in the animal rights movement who personally knew and worked with Martin Luther King Jr., and also with Cesar Chavez, the founder of United Farm Workers, who was a fellow longtime vegetarian.